 Believing strongly in the value of differing perspectives, each of the five IMHL modules has been developed and is delivered by a different team who collectively possess a variety of interests and expertise.
 The 50 faculty members represent the entire health spectrum and all areas of management education.
 They include McGill academics from Management, Medicine, Political Science, etc. as well as renowned practitioners and educators from around the world.

-Associate Professor of Strategy & Organization; Director, Marcel Desautels Institute for Integrated Management
+Professor of Strategy & Organization; Director, Marcel Desautels Institute for Integrated Management

 Saku Mantere’s research focuses on strategic organizations: on questions such as what it is that makes organizations strategic and how strategic management affects organizations.
 He is particularly interested in strategic change, middle management and organizational communication, as well as the methodology of studying management and organizations.